mayarahmo/TurtleGenerator_Kettle_Plugin/README.md

 Output example files are in this directory.

-You can find data sources to triplify at http://dados.contraosagrotoxicos.org/
+You can find datasets to triplify at http://dados.contraosagrotoxicos.org/